propelorm/propelorm.github.com/documentation/reference/model-criteria.markdown

 </ul>

 <?php
-// But a PropelCollection is more than just an array.
+// But a Collection is more than just an array.
 // That means you can call some special methods on it.
 $books = BookQuery::create()->find(); // $books is an object
 ?>